SPECTROstar Nano

 Cytotoxicity is desired in the treatment of cancer as well as in the therapy of some autoimmune diseases.
 For cancer therapy, the selective killing of tumor cells is the main goal.
 Conventional chemotherapy aims at damaging the cancer cell’s DNA and thus pushing it into apoptosis instead of replication.
 The selective cytotoxicity for malignant cells is given by their fast and uncontrolled replication which does not leave time to repair the damaged DNA and finally leads to collapse during cell replication.
 Cytotoxicity assays help to find cancer-killing agents and allow for in vitro comparison of agents or conditions intended for cancer therapy.
 This application note for example highlights the use of a Resazurin cell viability assay to screen snake venom libraries for a potential apoptotic activity against cancer cell lines.

-Contrary, most drugs are not intended to be cytotoxic to cells as this might have an impact on the whole organism.
-For instance, novel drug candidates are tested whether they harm cardiomyocytes as this would result in cardiotoxicity and potentially death.
 The same is true for cells of each vital organ.
 For this reason, cytotoxicity assays may spot possible adverse effects of novel drugs at early stages of drug development that in the past required taking already approved drugs off the market.

 Caspases are enzymes playing a major role in cytotoxicity and apoptotic cell death in particular.
 They constitute a group of cysteine proteases cleaving target proteins specifically after an aspartic acid side chain whereby caspases initiate and execute apoptosis.
-Their specific cleavage is exploited for analysis of Caspase activity in a cytotoxicity assay.
-Synthetic substrates bearing a peptide sequence that upon proteolytic cleavage by Caspases release either a chromophore, a fluorophore, or a luciferase substrate.
-Accordingly, Caspase activation can be measured in absorbance, fluorescence, and luminescence detection mode.
-A luminescent and a fluorescent Caspase assay to assess cytotoxicity are described in our AN266: Promega's multiplexed cell viability and apoptosis assays.
+This specific cleavage is exploited for analysis of caspase activity in a cytotoxicity assay.
+Synthetic substrates bearing a peptide sequence that upon proteolytic cleavage by caspases release either a chromophore, a fluorophore, or a luciferase substrate.
+Accordingly, caspase activation can be measured in absorbance, fluorescence, and luminescence detection mode.
+Different protease markers, including caspases and other protease markers, are used to assess apoptosis and cytotoxicity.

 As another target extracellular ATP can also be quantified.
 Cells that undergo apoptosis, driven by immunogenic cell death, release extracellular ATP.
 This extracellular ATP can be determined with assays such as the RealTime-GloTM Extracellular ATP Assay form Promega as described in the AppNote: Extracellular ATP measurement in real time using living cells.
 But not only extracellular ATP can be used to assess cell cytotoxicity.
 The total ATP levels of a cell culture that are directly dependent on the number of cells in a sample can also be used for this purpose as highlighted in the AppNote: The use of an ATP bioluminescence assay to quantify cell cytotoxicity